What is an SEO Audit? Essential Guide

 A content gap analysis can also be done by comparing your keyword rankings to the keyword rankings of your competitors.

 Image: The SEMrush Keyword Gap tool makes it easy to discover new keyword opportunities by comparing your keyword rankings with the keyword ranking profiles of your competitors online.

 The goal here is to identify new keywords, related to the products and services you offer, that you may wish to target with new blog posts or content pieces for your website.
 This component of SEO auditing can help you focus your content creation efforts to generate the greatest impact for your website with each new publication.

-Thanks for checking out our Essential Guide to SEO auditing for 2021!
+Thanks for checking out our Essential Guide to SEO auditing!
 We hope this overview has given you fresh insights into what an SEO audit is, what kinds of things you should be looking for, the benefits of an SEO audit, and the tools that you will need to be successful.